The Paul O'Grady Show: History

-2004–05: ITV
+2004–2005: ITV

 ITV previously had trouble filling the 5-6pm slot with a popular programme, with two daytime soap operas failing to achieve significant ratings in the slot.
 Night and Day launched in 2001 but moved from its teatime slot in 2002 after falling ratings.
-Similarly the revived version of Crossroads occupied the slot from March 2001, however it too saw a decline in ratings particularly after major cast and production changes towards the end.
-Both soaps were axed in mid-2003, over a year before The Paul O'Grady Show was first broadcast, and the new show was seen as the saviour of this teatime slot.
+Similarly the revived version of Crossroads occupied the slot from March 2001, however it too saw a decline in ratings particularly after major cast and production changes towards the end and was axed in mid-2003.
+Furthermore, daytime versions of popular gameshows Catchphrase and Family Fortunes had also been tried out within teatime during 2002 but had also failed to succeed, leading to their subsequent original cancellations.
+The Paul O'Grady Show was seen as the saviour of this teatime slot.

 ITV commissioned The Paul O'Grady Show in October 2004 following O'Grady's appearance as a guest presenter for the (somewhat similar formatted) lunch-time entertainment show Today with Des and Mel.
-ITV management were so impressed by his initial standing in – a replacement for regular host Des O'Connor – that he was brought back several more times, and subsequently O'Grady was given his own show (O'Grady also became good friends with co-presenter Melanie Sykes, who has since stood in for him on O'Grady's own show on occasion).
+ITV management were so impressed by his initial standing in – a replacement for regular host Des O'Connor – that he was brought back several more times, and subsequently O'Grady was given his own show (O'Grady also became good friends with co-presenter Melanie Sykes, who went on to stand in for him on O'Grady's own show on occasion).

-Guess the Tune (known as The Organ Game on the Channel 4 version, and the second on ITV), a phone-in-competition where O'Grady plays tunes on his organ and the contestant has to guess them correctly to win up to £2,000, became a popular feature of the programme.
+Guess the Tune (which became well known as The Organ Game on the Channel 4 version, and the second on ITV), a phone-in-competition where O'Grady plays tunes on his organ and the contestant has to guess them correctly to win up to £2,000, became a popular feature of the programme.
 The tune that O'Grady played leading into the game was a truncated version of "Sing As We Go", by Gracie Fields.
 Also a stalwart of the show was O'Grady's Shih Tzu/Bichon Frise cross dog, Buster, who appeared for a full five minutes at the start of each programme since the ITV incarnation of the show.